Fannon/Fannon/README.md

 * Metadata and Specifications
 * Data-driven and Metadata/Model-driven Development
 * Data Architecture
-* Music and a little bit of electronics
+* Music, Reading, Biking and a little bit of electronics

 ## Work
 I work at [SAP](https://sap.com) in the Office of the CTO on cross architecture and integration.